oliverius/logo/docs/part4.markdown

 };
 ```

-If the value in the dictionary is not found (at the end of the day it is just a json object where we can't find the key), that returns `undefined`.
-We want to return the value `NONE` instead so we use the new operator `??` which you may know already when dealing with nulls in C#.
+If the value in the dictionary is not found (at the end of the day it is just a json object where we can't find the key) it returns `undefined`.
+We want to return the value `NONE` instead so we use the new [nullish coalescing operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator) `??` which you may know already when dealing with nulls in C#.
 So our `else if` becomes just an `else`:

 ```javascript
 else {